Elastic curves and phase transitions: Introduction

 Our main result (Theorem \ref{thmmain1}) states that, in the extensible problem, any sequence of global minimizers is straightened as $\varepsilon\to0$ as in Figure~\ref{figcurvethm} for an arbitrary given boundary condition.
 More precisely, for small $\varepsilon$, any minimizer bends at the scale of $\varepsilon$ near the endpoints and is almost straight elsewhere, i.e., the tangent vectors are almost rightward.
-In addition, if we rescale a sequence of minimizers at an endpoint, then the rescaled curves locally smoothly converge to a part of the borderline elastica.
-The proof of these results is of most importance in this paper; we use a theoretical analogy to the phase transition theory, as explained precisely in the next subsection.
+In addition, a rescaled convergence limit at an endpoints is a part of the borderline elastica.
+In this proof we use a theoretical analogy to the phase transition theory, as explained in the next subsection.
 Our result also implies other more qualitative properties (Theorem \ref{thmqualitativeelastica}).
 For instance, as a direct corollary, we find that any minimizer has no self-intersection for any small $\varepsilon$.
-In addition, combining our result with expressions of the curvatures by elliptic functions, we determine the exact number of inflection points for ``generic'' boundary angles (excluding some critical cases).
-The number is zero or one, and depends only on the signs of boundary angles as in Figure~\ref{figcurvecor}.
+In addition, combining our result with expressions of the curvatures by elliptic functions, we determine the number of inflection points for generic boundary angles (except some critical cases).
+The number is zero or one, depending only on the signs of boundary angles as in Figure~\ref{figcurvecor}.
 Furthermore, in the case of no inflection point, we prove the uniqueness of global minimizers (Theorem \ref{thmuniqueness}).
-Our proof uses a change of variables which rephrases the minimizing problem in terms of the radius of curvatures parametrized by the tangential angles.
-In other words, we use a coordinate induced by the Gauss map, which is often used for the analysis of convex curves.
-The change of variables yields a ``convexification'' of the minimizing problem, which directly implies the uniqueness.
-Such a convexification has been already used in Born's stability analysis \cite{Born1906}.
-Our main contribution is an a priori guaranty of the convexity of global minimizers and determining the total variations of the tangential angles.
+Our proof uses a change of variables based on the Gauss map, which has been already used by Born \cite{Born1906} for studying stability of convex curves.
+This change of variables yields a ``convexification'' under some a priori convexity, which is ensured by Theorem \ref{thmuniqueness}, so that our problem is translated into minimization of a convex energy defined on a convex set.
+We thus discover that Born's convexification is also a powerful tool for uniqueness, which is a global problem in contrast to stability.